quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 {{cid-entropy}} for nonce generation considerations.

 The server encrypts the server ID using exactly the algorithm as described in
-{{encrypted-short-cipher-load-balancer-actions}}, performing the three passes in reverse order.
+{{encrypted-short-load-balancer-actions}}, performing the three passes in reverse order.

 ## Encrypted Long CID Algorithm